superhero-match/superhero-choice/README.md

 Superhero Match is an open source dating app.

 ## superhero-choice
-This micro-service is responsible for handling users choice, like or dislike, functionality.
+This micro-service is responsible for handling the users choice, like or dislike, functionality.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.